Berta Karlik

 Berta Karlik (24 January 1904 – 4 February 1990) was an Austrian physicist.
 She worked for the University of Vienna, eventually becoming the first female professor at the institution.
-While working with Ernst Foyn she published a paper on the radioactivity of seawater.
-She discovered that the chemical element 85 astatine is a product of the natural decay processes.
-The element was first synthesized in 1940 by Dale R. Corson, K. R. MacKenzie, and Emilio Segrè, after several scientists in vain searched for it in radioactive minerals.
+While working with Ernst Foyn, she published a paper on the radioactivity of seawater.
+She discovered that the chemical element 85 astatine is a product of natural decay processes.
+The element was first synthesized in 1940 by Dale R. Corson, K. R. MacKenzie, and Emilio Segrè after several scientists in vain searched for it in radioactive minerals.

 Biography

 Early life and education

 Berta Karlik was born in Vienna to an upper-class family and was home-taught for her elementary education.
-While being taught at home she learned to play the piano as well as speak and write French, Dutch and English.
-From 1919 to 1923, she attended the Reform-Realgymnasium and upon graduating in 1923 she was accepted as a regular student to the Philosophical Faculty at the University of Vienna until 1928 when she received her Ph.D.
+While being taught at home, she learned to play the piano and speak and write French, Dutch, and English.
+From 1919 to 1923, she attended the Reform-Realgymnasium.
+Upon graduating in 1923, she was accepted as a regular student to the Philosophical Faculty at the University of Vienna until 1928, when she received her Ph.D.

-While enrolled as a student at the university Karlik became an essential member of Hans Pettersson's research group at the Radium Institute with her specialty being the scintillation counter.
-Karlik also attended a fellowship from the International Federation of University Women which required her to travel while working for the Radium Institute.
+While enrolled at the university, Karlik became an essential member of Hans Pettersson's research group at the Radium Institute, where her specialty was the scintillation counter.
+Karlik also attended a fellowship from the International Federation of University Women, which required her to travel while working for the Radium Institute.

 After receiving her degree in physics, Karlik accepted a teaching position at the Realgymnasium in Vienna, where she was a former pupil.

-Entering the Field
+Entering the field

-In 1930 Karlik found a job at a laboratory run by William Henry Bragg in London.
-Here she worked on crystallography and used X-rays to study the structure of crystals.
+In 1930, Karlik found a job at a laboratory run by William Henry Bragg in London.
+Here, she worked on crystallography and used X-rays to study the structure of crystals.
 Karlik's knowledge of radiophysics attracted the attention of noted crystallographers Ellie Knaggs and Helen Gilchrist.
-The same year that she formed a group with these two women is the same year she first visits Marie Curie's lab in Paris which signaled the start of her long correspondence with various other female physicists.
+The year that she formed a group with these two women was the same year she first visited Marie Curie's lab in Paris which signaled the start of her lengthy correspondence with various other female physicists.

-While Karlik occasionally sent letters to Marie Curie she kept regular correspondence with other notable physicists such as Ellen Gleditsch and Eva Resmtedt, two of the Curie researchers, as well as Lise Meitner, with whom Karlik was quite close during her life.
-Throughout her life she would meet with Meitner who worked with the team responsible for discovering nuclear fission.
+While Karlik occasionally wrote to Marie Curie, she kept regular correspondence with other notable physicists such as Ellen Gleditsch and Eva Resmtedt, two of the Curie researchers, and Lise Meitner, with whom Karlik was quite close during her life.
+Throughout her life, she would meet with Meitner, who worked with the team responsible for discovering nuclear fission.